cotide/Dapper-Infrastructure/README.md

 using (var db = NewDB)
 {
         // 方式1
 	var sql = Sql.Builder.Append(" select a.Id," +
-									" a.`Name` as ApplicationMtr_Name, " +
+	   "a.`Name` as ApplicationMtr_Name," +
 	   "a.CategoryId as ApplicationMtr_CategoryId," +
-									" a.CreateTime as ApplicationMtr_CreateTime, " +
+	   "a.CreateTime as ApplicationMtr_CreateTime," +
 	   "c.`Name` as CategoryApplicationMtr_Name   " +
 	   " from ApplicationMTR as a" +
 	   " left join CategoryApplicationMTR as c on a.CategoryId = c.Id");
 	sql.Where(" a.Name = @0 ", "Game");

 	// 多表分页查询